lukenems/lukenems/README.md

 - 👋 Hi, I’m @lukenems
 - 👀 I’m interested in ...
-Frontend/ Fullstack Engineering < Sustainable Agriculture
+Front End/ Full Stack Engineering
 - 🌱 I’m currently learning ...
 React Native, MERN stack, Animation Libraries like three.js
 - 💞️ I’m looking to collaborate on ...
 Creative Projects
 - 📫 How to reach me ... send me a msg on my personal site, or checkout my linkedin for contact info!